Ordina-Group/cursus-docker/markdown/continuousdelivery.md

 - Login with the default user and password.
   - username: `root`
   - password: `5iveL!fe`
-- Next you have to set a new password
+- Next you have to set a new password.
- - If you wanna be lazy.. you can change it to the original `5iveL!fe` password
+ - If you wanna be lazy.. you can change it to the original `5iveL!fe` password.
-- After setting the password login again.
+- After changing the password you land back on the login page.
+  - Login again with username `root` and the new password.

 ### Setting up GitLab - Configure